wouterpeyrot/DDxPRS/README.md

-# DDxPRS
+# DDx-PRS

 !!!
 WORK in PROGRESS !!!

 The `DDxPRS` R function provides a tool for distuingishing different disorders based on polygenic prediction.
-The DDx-PRS method is described in detail in Peyrot et al. 2024 medRxiv.
+The DDx-PRS (Differential Diagnosis-Polygenic Risk Score) method is described in detail in Peyrot et al. 2024 medRxiv.

 ## Getting Started